 1) When you think of Black History Month, what are some of the stories and images that come to mind?

-Much of what I’ve been exposed to with Black History has been from the American history books, overwhelming with stories of slavery, racism and the Civil Rights Movement.
-The ones I remember outside of that are far more personal — of the experiences my grandmothers had in the ’70s, both good and bad; what I experienced on a trip to Tanzania and how much they saw me as an outsider; or just understanding what life’s been like for generations of my family in Jamaica — all the sacrifices they made so my brothers and I could thrive in Toronto today.
+Much of the Black History I know comes from American history books, overwhelming with stories of slavery, racism and the Civil Rights Movement.
+The ones I remember outside of that are far more personal—of experiences my grandmothers had in the ’70s, both good and bad; what I experienced on a trip to Tanzania and how much they saw me as an outsider; or just understanding my family’s intergenerational narrative in Jamaica—all the sacrifices they made so my brothers and I could thrive in Toronto today.

 I’m learning more through the peers and study every day, and I’m hoping to learn more about our accomplishments and achievements through time, rather than the weighty words that we often use after so many forms of oppression.